Rating:

 As a group, the brand features an average protein content of 31% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 43% for the overall product line.

-Even when you consider the plant-based protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing at least a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and dried brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-Pro-Pet Dog Food is a grain-based dry kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein… thus earning the brand 3 stars.
+Pro-Pet is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.

 Recommended.